peniqliotuv/robinhood-ticker/README.md

 ## Getting Started

-The latest release for MacOS is version 2.3.0: https://github.com/peniqliotuv/robinhood-ticker/releases/tag/v2.3.0
+The latest release for MacOS and Windows is version 2.4.0: https://github.com/peniqliotuv/robinhood-ticker/releases/tag/v2.4.0

-Support for windows is currently in progress.

 ## Features

-* Automatic refresh intervals (1, 2, 5, 15 minutes)
+- Automatic refresh intervals (1, 2, 5, 15 minutes)

-* Tracking the total value of your stock portfolio
+- Tracking the total value of your stock portfolio

-* Tracking your watchlist
+- Tracking your watchlist

-* Tracking your portfolio/watchlist with an interactive chart
+- Tracking your portfolio/watchlist with an interactive chart

-* Tracking the performance of each individual asset in your portfolio
+- Tracking the performance of each individual asset in your portfolio

-* Changing between percent change and gain/loss in USD
+- Changing between percent change and gain/loss in USD

-* Automatic updates
+- Automatic updates

-* Supports two-factor authentication
+- Supports two-factor authentication

 ## More Screenshots